 I must say a quick word about blocking.
 Blocking is essential for this design so do not miss that step, it is magic!

-Newer crocheters can make this lovely pattern!
-Once you have the row repeat practised a few times, the pattern will fly along.
-It only uses basic crochet stitches – single crochet and double crochet stitches that you will join with chain spaces so will need some concentration in the beginning (and keep an eye on your stitch count!)
+Beginner crocheters can make this lovely pattern!
+It only uses basic crochet stitches – single crochet and double crochet stitches that you will join with chain spaces.
+Until you memorise the pattern, you will need some concentration (and keep an eye on your stitch count!).
+But once you have the row repeat practised a few times, the pattern will fly along.

-If you purchase the ad-free PDF pattern, you will receive a beautiful crochet chart.
-Made for me by Madame Stitch and you should check out her lovely blog!
+If you purchase the ad-free PDF pattern, you will receive a beautiful crochet chart, made for me by Madame Stitch.
+You should check out her lovely blog!

 Printable Pattern

 You can find the free pattern with written instructions below.
 Or you can purchase the ad-free printable pattern with the addition of a crochet chart.
-Thank you for your support! – Purchase on Ravelry and on Etsy
+Thank you for your support!
+You can purchase the pattern on Ravelry and on Etsy.

 I think you all know I love making shawls!
 Check out the easy pattern for this crochet triangle shawl in a gradient yarn, or this easy crochet shawl pattern using only basic stitches.